vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/ui-plugins.md

-The `externalLibs` configuration represents the list of the libraries which are expected to be provided by the Cloud Director Core UI and excluded from the current UI plugin build.
+The `externalLibs` configuration represents the list of the libraries which are expected to be provided by the VMware Cloud Director Core UI and excluded from the current UI plugin build.
 Each library name is a regular expression formatted as a string.

 ```shell